 Shortly after Jilani made his remarks, Salon writer David Sirota tweeted: “I can attest that I experienced similar kinds of editorial pressures when I was at CAP.”

-On August 14, 2014, Think Progress’ deputy economic policy editor, Alan Pyke, was angered by the manner in which Fox News was covering the riots that had been raging in recent days in Ferguson, Missouri in response to the August 9 killing — by a white police officer — of an unarmed 18-year-old black male named Michael Brown in circumstances that were not yet clear.
+On August 14, 2014, Think Progress’ deputy economic policy editor, Alan Pyke, was angered by the manner in which Fox News was covering the riots that had been raging in recent days in Ferguson, Missouri in response to the August 9 killing — by a white police officer — of an unarmed 18-year-old black male named Michael Brown, who had just robbed a convenience store.
+When confronted by the police officer, Brown started punching the officer and was trying to wrest the officer’s gun away from him.
 Venting his rage, Pyke posted (on Twitter) the following tweet about Fox News president Roger Ailes: “I hope Roger Ailes dies slow, painful, and soon.
 The evil that man has done to the American tapestry is unprecedented for an individual.”